Found March 07, 2013 on

 Williams was surprised to see his lay-up roll off the rim like it did.

 “I’ve never seen a lay-up come out like that.
 I haven’t seen the reply but that was amazing.
 I don’t think I’ve ever missed a lay-up even (while) practicing.
-I’ve shot a trillion lay-ups in my life but I’ve never missed one like that how
+I’ve shot a trillion lay-ups in my life but I’ve never missed one like that how it went in and came out.”

 BEST OF MAXIM